Skip to content

 Thank you for considering supporting St. Dympna's Catholic Parish.
 Your generosity plays a crucial role in maintaining the vibrant spiritual community we have built together.
 By supporting our parish, you become a beacon of light, helping us continue our mission of spreading love, faith, and compassion to all.

-Two-Minute Homily by Archbishop Shane Mackinlay for Easter Sunday 2026, Year A. The post Easter Sunday appeared first on Archdiocese of Brisbane .
+Two-Minute Homily by Dcn Gary Stone for the Fourth Sunday of Easter 2026, Year A. The post Fourth Sunday of Easter appeared first on Archdiocese of Brisbane .

 Catholic Leader News Feeds